 Now it is time to dress your snowman.
 Use clothes that you wouldn’t mind getting wet or even ruined (you are going to be leaving them outside in the snow, after all).
 The most fashionable snowmen have winter hats and scarves.
 If you use an old silk top hat, there is a small risk that your snowman might come to life.

 If you want to add some color to your snowman, the nontoxic way to do that is by using food coloring.
 Dab some on your snowman’s face to give him blushing cheeks, or mix it up in the snow for a tie-dyed snowman.
-Be warned: this will probably stain all your clothes.
+Be warned: this stains.